pouchdb/pouchdb/docs/api.md

 * `options.conflicts`: If specified conflicting leaf revisions will be attached in `_conflicts` array
 * `options.attachments`: Include attachment data
 * `options.local_seq`: Include sequence number of the revision in the database
+* `options.ajax`: an object of options to be sent to the ajax requester, in node they are sent verbetem to [request](https://github.com/mikeal/request) with the exception of:
+    * `options.ajax.cache` with controls if a cache busting param gets added to the url, defaults to false.

 <span></span>